RMTariant/OCT_MC/README.md

 -Wavelength width on the detection
 -Focusing/diverging beams instead of perfectly foccus -Check cone of acceptance in the fiber
+-DetZ, the photon maximum reached depth, is not fully implemented

 MergedCode.c

+===Parameters===
+p: Parameter determining the probability of the photon doing more bias scattering after the first one.
+It was equal to 0

 ===Functions===
-RandomNum: Generates a double precision random number ranging from 0 to 1
+RandomGen: Generates a double precision random number ranging from 0 to 1 inclusive.
+Based on W.H.
+Press, S.A.
+Teukolsky, W.T.
+Vetterling, and B.P.
+Flannery, "Numerical Recipes in C," Cambridge University Press, 2nd edition, (1992).
+RandomNum: Shorten version of RandomGen to be more convient.
+RandomNum = (double) RandomGen(1, 0, NULL)
+SameVoxel:

 ===Variables===
 a: Variable used in the original code to determine if two positions are in the same voxel